The Church of Jesus Christ of Latter-day Saints in Scotland: Membership decline in the late 19th century

 A well-organised 'anti-Mormon' campaign was mounted by various ministers and Latter-day Saints who had turned from the church.
 They lectured and published pamphlets accusing the missionary programme of being a disguise for Americans to enslave British girls as polygamous wives.
 Missionaries were sometimes attacked.
 Opponents of the LDS Church demanded that Home Secretary Winston Churchill and the Home Office persuade Parliament to expel Latter-day Saint missionaries and refuse entry to more.
 Churchill opposed exaggerated claims and collected favorable police reports from key cities.
 When the 'Mormon question' came up in Parliament again, Churchill said that although he had not completed his investigation, he had found nothing against the LDS Church members.

 When the First World War began in 1914, all American LDS Church missionaries in Scotland, as throughout the United Kingdom, were evacuated back to the USA.
 The Lloyd George ministry banned the church's missionaries from reentering Britain in 1918 after the war, despite mission president George Albert Smith's protest that they had peacefully worked in Britain for more than 80 years.
-Missionaries would not return in significant numbers until mid-1920, after United States Senators Reed Smoot and William H. King caused the American State Department to intervene.
+Missionaries would not return in significant numbers until mid-1920, after United States Senators Reed Smoot and William H. King engaged the American State Department to intervene.
 The movie Trapped by the Mormons, inspired by Winifred Graham's book of the same title, led to widespread anti-Mormon rhetoric throughout the British Isles.
-The ban on LDS missionaries was in part because of fears of the prewar anti-Mormon violence resuming, but except for one 1922 attack during a church service in Edinburgh where a crowd of 100 students tarred and feathered two elderly missionaries and a church member, incidents were minor.
+The ban on LDS Church missionaries was in part because of fears of the pre-war anti-Mormon violence resuming, but except for one 1922 attack during a church service in Edinburgh where a crowd of 100 students tarred and feathered two elderly missionaries and a church member, incidents were minor.
 Although Graham and other anti-Mormons continued to denounce the church, the government told them that there was no evidence that missionaries were acting in a way to justify deportation.

-After the outbreak of the Second World War all the church's American missionaries were again evacuated.
-This was completed by early 1940 when Hugh B. Brown, then serving as president of the British Mission, returned to the USA.
+After the outbreak of the Second World War, all the church's American missionaries were again evacuated.
+This was completed by early-1940 when Hugh B. Brown, then serving as president of the British Mission, returned to the USA.
 In his place a local Latter-day Saint, Andre K. Anastasiou, was appointed.
 Brown returned to the UK on 29 March 1944 and again began serving as the mission president.
 American missionaries would begin to return in 1946.